cucumber/aruba/README.md

 ## Supported Ruby versions

-Aruba is supported on Ruby 3.0 and up, and tested against CRuby 3.0, 3.1, 3.2, 3.3 and 3.4, and JRuby 9.4.
+Aruba is supported on Ruby 3.0 and up, and tested against CRuby 3.0, 3.1, 3.2, 3.3, 3.4 and 4.0, and JRuby 9.4 and 10.0.

 ## Supported Cucumber versions

-Aruba is supported on and tested with Cucumber versions 8 and 9.
+Aruba is supported on and tested with Cucumber versions 8, 9, 10 and 11.

 ## Supported operating systems

 Aruba is fully tested in CI on Linux and MacOS.
-On Windows, only RSpec tests are run, so YMMV.
+On Windows, only RSpec tests and some of the Cucumber scenarios are run, so YMMV.
 Full Windows support is a work in progress.

 ## Contributing